How Awareness Unfolds

 We begin by noticing the systems around us – the structures and assumptions that shape everyday life.

-We deepen awareness by listening to lived experience – the real stories that give context and meaning.
+Awareness deepens as we listen to lived experience – the real stories that give context and meaning.

 These layers are connected.